You Must Know...

 accessBCC Refund Card

-Subscribe to BEEnotified to get messages on your choice of devices.
+Subscribe to BeNotified to get messages on your choice of devices.
 This powerful, yet easy-to-use system is used as an emergency messaging system.

-The College offers BEEnotified free of charge, but subscribers will be responsible for any text message or per-minute charges from their cell phone company or service provider.
-Availability and use of BEEnotified does not supersede other Bristol Community College cell phone policies.
+The College offers BeNotified free of charge, but subscribers will be responsible for any text message or per-minute charges from their cell phone company or service provider.
+Availability and use of BeNotified does not supersede other Bristol Community College cell phone policies.

 - Log in to accessBCC using your User Name and Password.

-- Log into BEEnotified using your accessBCC User Name and Password.
+- Log into BeNotified using your accessBCC User Name and Password.